jmussman/pirates/README.md

 ### Authorization Code Flow with PCKE

-The application uses (or will use after the demo) the OAuth *Authorization Code Flow with PCKE* (proof-key code exchange) to authenticate the user and get the ID token to identify the user and the access token to authorize requests to the API:
+The application uses (or will use after the demo) the OAuth *Authorization Code Flow with PCKE* (Proof Key Code Exchange) to authenticate the user and receive an ID token to identify the user and an access token to authorize requests to the API:

 ![](.common/oauth-auth-code-pkce.png)